chadcourtney9/E-commerce/README.md

 # E-commerce
-# Employee-Tracker

 # express-notes
 ### ![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)

-### This week I was tasked with creating a employee tracker handled with a CLI.
-This project allows you to to view your departments, employees and roles.
-It also allows you to add employees, roles and departments.
-Also, if you need to change a role for an employee you are able to adjust that role.
+### This week I was tasked with creating a back end for an e-commerce site.
+The back end allows to you to do basic C.R.U.D. operations.
+Once you open up the live server, you will be able to view all of the categories, tags and products.
+Also you can update them or delete the ones you no longe need in the database.
+To view all of this information I personally use tablePlus but you can also use another sql program of your choosing!
+The application will allow you to see your changes that you have made in real time!
+There is a video walkthrough below that you can watch that will show you the steps of how to use this backend.
+I did accidentally put the seeding and the server start at the end of the video being the forgetful person that I am.

 ## Table of Contents
 - [Video-Walkthrough](#video-walkthrough)